Search: 313 results

 Verse ConceptsAsking Particular QuestionsAnswering PeopleNot Knowing The FutureLiving On

-After all, if we hadn't delayed, we could have been there and back twice by now!"
+But if we had not delayed, we could have traveled there and back twice by now!"

 Verse ConceptsDoing Things TwicePeople Who Delayed